Consecutive real quadratic fields with large class numbers: Introduction

-The main idea behind the proof of Theorem \ref{T1} is that if $d$ is suitably chosen, we can realize $\sqrt{d},\dots,\sqrt{d+k}$ as continued fractions with a short period and sufficiently small coefficients.
-This leads to strong upper bounds on the size of the fundamental unit in the associated number fields.
-At the same time, we can show that the discriminant of such fields is never too small.
-Using these two inputs in the class number formula
+A key ingredient in the proof of Theorem \ref{TG} is that if $d$ is suitable chosen, then for all $j$, the fundamental units in the fields $\QQ(\sqrt{d+j})$ are bounded by $d$ times a constant.
+At the same time we can show, by a combination of the Chinese Remainder Theorem and a sieving argument, that for many values of $d$ the discriminant $D_j$ of such fields and the associated value $L(1,\chi_{D_j})$ are essentially as large as $d$ and $\log\log d$, respectively (here $\chi_{D_j}$ is the primitive quadratic character modulo $D_j$).
+Using these two inputs in Dirichlet's class number formula we obtain our theorem.